Skip to content

 You can append additional keys using either mechanism:

-• Persist new keys across all future log messages via append_keys method
+• New keys persist across all future log messages via append_keys method

 • Add additional keys on a per log message basis as a keyword=value, or via extra parameter